 “Don’t forget to allocate funds in your budget for tipping wedding vendors and miscellaneous service providers.
 Our vendors were so great we tipped them a bit more but I budgeted ahead of time for that.
 I can imagine if you don’t know who to tip it will come as a surprise when the wedding approaches quickly.” -Sarah P.

-Wedding Planning Tips for Brides, #20.
+Best Wedding Tips for Brides, #20.
 Have a backup plan in case of rain.

 “Our beach wedding rained and rained.
-I should have had a backup plan for the ceremony site but instead we had to crowd inside a tiny gazebo and do the ceremony from there.
+I should have had a backup plan for the ceremony site but instead, we had to crowd inside a tiny gazebo and do the ceremony from there.
 Oh well, you live and learn!
-Luckily our reception was indoors and I had a hair dryer in my emergency kit.
+Luckily our reception was indoors and I had a hairdryer in my emergency kit.
 I also recommend plenty of umbrellas for guests, wish I had thoughts of those.” -Stacy B.

 Wedding Planning Tips for Brides, #21.
 Have a photo booth!